Oru Oorla Oru Rajakumari

 Oru Oorla Oru Rajakumari is a 1995 Indian Tamil-language romantic comedy film written and directed by K. Bhagyaraj who stars alongside Meena.
 The film was released on 15 January 1995.
+The film was inspired by the Hollywood film Roman Holiday (1953).

 Plot

 Venkata Subramaniam "Venkat", is an educated but unemployed bachelor living with his brothers' family.
 Despite his qualifications, he's unable to find a job, and his brothers and their wives frequently belittle him, assigning him menial and demeaning tasks.
 Venkat endures the humiliation, but his brothers' family continues to mock him.
 The one person who shows him love and kindness is his grandmother, who dreams of a bright future for her grandson, including marrying a princess.

 Lakshmi Prabha, the owner of Neelagiri Estate and a member of a royal lineage, is set to get married.
 However, her engagement is disrupted when her father, King Vijayaraghavan receives a phone call about a supposed financial downfall, leading to a mass exodus of relatives.
 Unbeknownst to them, the call is a mistake, and their finances are secure.
 Tragically, Vijayaraghavan dies of a heart attack, and she's left devastated by his passing and her relatives' opportunistic behavior.
 Determined to marry for love rather than royal status, Prabha decides to take a break at her friend's house, which happens to be next to Venkat's residence.
 She observes Venkat's life, noting his kindness and helpful nature despite his struggles.
 Prabha offers Venkat a job as the manager of her estate without revealing her true identity.
 At the estate, Venkat meets Ekambaraeshwarar, an accountant posing as the king following Prabha's plan.
 Prabha introduces herself as Lakshmi, a servant maid, and Venkat remains oblivious to her royal status.